-- Marine Conservation Areas with broad conservation goals may be proposed with regulations that limit adverse impacts to habitats and wildlife. - Entities proposing this type of designation must articulate the specific conservation goal(s) and management objectives relating to particular site concern(s), as well as how the proposed management measures would help reach these goals.
+- Marine Conservation Areas with broad conservation goals may be proposed with regulations closing harvest in all categories that limit adverse impacts to habitats and wildlife. - o Entities proposing this type of designation must articulate the specific conservation goal(s) and management objectives relating to particular site concern(s), as well as how the proposed management measures would help reach these goals.
 A varied strategy of regulations may be proposed for Marine Conservation Areas based on site-specific goals and outcomes.
 Any proposed regulations must be supported by appropriate rationale. - Desired outcomes should be associated with each proposed site to help determine if the goals of the site are being reached.